 Gartner receives money from vendors through subscriptions, consulting, and events.
 (Gartner charges vendors for booths and access to buyers.
-For instance, in addition to putting on the conference, Gartner will do things like arranging special meetings on specific topics that are attended by several customers and one vendor.)
-The vendor payments reside in the roughly thirty percent of the business that is represented by consulting and events.
+For instance, in addition to putting on the conference, Gartner will do things like arranging special meetings on specific topics attended by several customers and one vendor.)
+The vendor payments reside in roughly thirty percent of the business represented by consulting and events.

 Gartner says that their ratings have nothing to do with what services various vendors purchase from them.
 Gartner does not disclose which vendors pay Gartner or how much they pay.
-In fact, on Gartner’s website, there is no mention of the fact that vendors are also customers, and it is not possible to find out.
+In fact, on Gartner’s website, there is no mention that vendors are also customers, and it is impossible to find out.